 Have a coffee (or a meal) on Emek Refaim

 Stroll down the main street, choose your cafe and then go for a wander through some of the streets of the German Colony or Bakaa.
 Efek Refaim — the German Colony, that is — was once one of the hottest hangout spots in Jerusalem.
 Although it has lost its erstwhile fanfare to the nearby First Station and Derect Belt Lechem, it has still retained its reputation as one of the city’s most charming neighborhoods.

 The robust cafe and kosher scene is still very much alive on Emek Refaim.
 You can find establishments that serve international menu as well, apart from Israeli cuisine.
 See Hanging Out in Emek Refaim

 Catch the sunset from the Israel Museum as the golden rays shine on the buildings of Rehavia turning them into pure gold.

 Take some time to enjoy the view.
+The Tayelet Haas Promenade that provides a breathtaking view of the city.
 See Relaxing on the Tayelet for more details

-Wander through some of the classic Jerusalem neighbourhoods – Rehavia, German Colony, Shaarei Chesed, Yemin Moshe.
+Wander through some of the classic Jerusalem neighborhoods – Rehavia, German Colony, Shaarei Chesed, Yemin Moshe, and Eim Kerem.

 Located in Rehavia (Saadya Gaon street) with a commanding view of the Knesset, Israel Museum and the south of Jerusalem.